CivicTechTO/gitbook-working-open-pattern-library/documents-call-out-box.md

 * Great candidates for call-out box content:
   * An explanation of [CONSENSUS-BASED EDITING](/google-drive-consensus-based-editing.md) of the document.
   * A [CLEAR TIMELINE](/process-clear-timelines.md) of phases a document will go through.
+* Each box can have a BACKLINK to the pattern that rationalizes its content.

 #### Acknowledgements